-CARE needs your help to get relief to people who have fled political violence in South Sudan.
-Over 1.4 million people have been displaced inside the country, tens of thousands have lost their lives, around 452,900 are refugees, and thousands have been wounded since conflict began on December 15.
+CARE needs your help to get relief to people who have fled recent political violence in South Sudan.

-Around 452,900 South Sudanese have fled into neighbouring countries such as Uganda, Ethiopia, Kenya, Sudan.
+Around 500,000 South Sudanese have fled into neighbouring countries such as Uganda, Ethiopia, Kenya, Sudan.
+Uganda bears most of the brunt, with the number of refugees exceeding 93,000.
 The vast majority of refugees are women and children.

 Immediate needs are: food, shelter, water and sanitation infrastructure, medical services, cooking and household supplies.
 Women and girls are especially at risk outside the protection of their homes and cut off from traditional support systems.
-The rainy season began in April, and heavy rains and flooding increase the risks of disease, food shortages, and preventing access to certain areas in need.
+The rainy season begins in April, increasing risks of flooding, disease, and food shortages, and preventing access to certain areas in need.

 Click here to donate now!

 CARE’s work in South Sudan focuses on health, nutrition, food security, peace building, and the rights and needs of women and girls.
 Even before the current crisis, South Sudan had some of the worst development indicators in the world.
 The conflict that began in December 2013 is both brutal and protracted, and will take the country decades to recover.